realquantumcookie/realquantumcookie.github.io/_pages/projects.md

 ![Darbots Final Robot]({{ site.url }}{{ site.baseurl }}/images/projects/darbots_skystone_final.jpg){: .align-center width="100%" style="max-width:400px"}

-I served as the team leader one year each for my high school FTC robotics team's varsity team (4100) and junior varsity team (5100).
+I served as the team captain one year each for my high school FTC robotics team's varsity team (4100) and junior varsity team (5100).
 During my time there, I developed a suite of robotics libraries that supports asynchronous sensor updates, motion profiling, pure pursuit, object detection, etc. I also worked on the mechanical design of the robot, overall management of task assignment, journal keeping (for the engineering notebook), outreach, and presentation.

-After I left the team, I volunteered at three FTC events in China, one time as a inspector and two times as the head referee.
+After I left the team, I volunteered at three FTC events in China, one time as an inspector and two times as the head referee.

 <a class="btn btn-primary" href="https://youtu.be/UDJrd6aulxk?si=9wrcmNcuGuThwnbY" target="_blank">View Video</a>